yyydky/quantitative_asset_allocation/README.md

 ## Goal:

-The Python script, main.py, simulates the porfolio construction and management process with the given weights for two ETFs, AGG and VTI using historical price data from Yahoo Finance. <br />
+The Python script, main.py, simulates the portfolio construction and management process with the given weights for two ETFs, AGG and VTI using historical price data from Yahoo Finance. <br />

 Four investment time horizons are considered: 1 year, 3 years, 5 years, and 10 years.
 The ending date for all periods is 2020-12-30. <br />